JennyJohnson78/stocks_analysis/README.md

 ```
 showing if the stock gained value or lost value.
 Green signifies an increase in value, while red signifies a decrease in value.
 From the data, it can be determined that more stocks increased in value in 2017, with only the stock "TERP" losing value.
 The top stocks for 2017 were "DQ" and "SEDG".
 However, in 2018, most stocks lost value and are "in the red".
 Only "ENPH" and "RUN" gained value, with "DQ", the stock Steve's clients were originally interested in.
 Due to our finidings, it would be beneficial to share this information with his clients and suggest a different stock to invest in, perhaps "RUN", which is the only stock that gained value from 2017 to 2018.

 The original code, consisting of nested loops, took over a second to iterate through all of the data Steve wanted analyzed.
-By using refractored code, the time the code ran for was cut drastically.
+By using refactored code, the time the code ran for was cut drastically.

 Instead of nested loops, an array of the stocks was created and iterated over: